Three Days in Taiwan's Old Capital

 Where to Stay Tonight

-Central West Central District (Same as Day 1)
+West Central District (Same hotel as previous night)

 3